iNavFlight/inav/docs/development/Converting Betaflight Targets.md

 };
 ```
 In this particular example, PA3, PA2 were changed to match Betaflight's mapping, and the timer PB4 was disabled, due to a timer conflict.
-Normal channles are prefered over N channels (CH1, over CH1N) or C channels in AT32 architectures.
+Normal channels are prefered over N channels (CH1, over CH1N) or C channels in AT32 architectures.
 7. Now update yout build scripts by running `cmake` and build the target you just created.
 The target name can be checked in the generated `CMakeLists.txt`, but should match the Betaflight target name.

 For information on how to build INAV, check the documents in the [docs/development](https://github.com/iNavFlight/inav/tree/master/docs/development) folder.